 Marnie makes Anna promise to keep their secrets from everyone.
 These secrets you find out during the viewing of this anime movie are shocking.
 You can’t miss this story—it’s so filled with heart and reality that I’m not used to in anime movies.
 Truly one that sticks out, and from Studio Ghibli before their short hiatus, too.
 (Get It Now)

 Director: Hiroyuki Okiura

 Momo is a young girl who travels to the island of Shio and begins to live among its people, learning their ways and customs.
 However, all is not as it seems.

-Weird goings-on begin to happen on the island of Shio and Momo soon finds herself banding together with Kawa, Mame, and Iwa, three Imps with distinct personalities to discover the source of these strange happenings.
-Like many others, I found A Letter to Momo much like My Neighbor Totoro, but honestly seems like a more modern improvement on that old classic.
+Weird goings-on begins to happen on the island of Shio and Momo soon finds herself banding together with Kawa, Mame, and Iwa, three Imps with distinct personalities to discover the source of these strange happenings.
+Like many others, I found A Letter to Momo much like My Neighbor Totoro but honestly seems like a more modern improvement on that old classic.

 I was surprised by the comedic elements and how much I enjoyed them.
 Add to that the crazy emotional latter half and you have my ideal movie.
 (Get It Now)